 - Silicon– this is commonly referred to as a beautifying mineral since it takes care of our skin, hair, and nails.
 It also plays a role in preventing insomnia, skin disorders, and tuberculosis.

-The 11 trace mineral elements found in Methylation Mineral capsules are the trace minerals that cannot be taken easily and absorbed through normal food intake.
+The 11 trace elements found in Methylation Mineral capsules are the trace minerals that cannot be taken easily and absorbed through normal food intake.
 Hence, it is necessary to take a specialized supplement.
-This particular supplement will address the body’s need for these 11 trace mineral elements.
+This particular supplement will address the body’s need for these 11 trace elements.

 The Perfect Balance